riteshitey/AWS-SAA-C02-Study-Guide/README.md

 This version has a relaxed tone and is friendly while still conveying the key points.

-Here's a short message you can send to your team:

----

-Hi Team,

-I’ve created a generic CloudFormation product that allows us to easily create both Interface and Gateway VPC Endpoints.
-The template is flexible, enabling dynamic selection of the service (e.g., DynamoDB, S3, Lambda) and supports multiple VPC configurations.
-This should streamline the process and reduce manual effort in provisioning VPC Endpoints.

-Feel free to check it out and let me know if you have any questions or suggestions!

-Best,
-Om

----

-This message is concise and highlights the key features of the product while encouraging feedback.

-Parameters:
-  ServiceName:
-    Description: 'The AWS service name for the VPC Endpoint (e.g., dynamodb, s3, lambda)'
-    Type: String
-    Default: dynamodb
-    AllowedValues:
-      - s3
-      - dynamodb
       - lambda
       - ec2
       - sns